SencereRabel/3MP/docs/development/coding-standards.md

 - We will be using linters to enforce our code consistency
 - What is a linter?
 A linter is an automated tool that analyzes source code to instantly flag syntax errors, bugs, stylistic issues, and security vulnerabilities without running the program.
 - Below I will link the vscode extension id to the linters I recommend for use with VScode and their related languages:
-  - Markdown: sugatoray.vscode-markdown-extension-pack
-    - A whole extension pack allowing the viewing of md documents in vscode similar to github webs markdown viewer
   - Python: charliermarsh.ruff
     - An extention written in rust to quickly correct python code and format it in PEP-8